Vancouver-KDD/book-study/07-designing-data-Intensive-applications/laine/ch12-the-future-of-data-systems.md

     - A partitioned system with secondary indexes either needs to send writes to multiple partitions (if the index is term-partitioned) or send reads to all partitions (if the index is document-partitioned)

 #### Reprocessing data for application evolution
+- with reprocessing it is possible to restructure a dataset into a completely different model in order to better serve new requirements.

+**gradual evolution**
+- maintain the old schema and the new schema side by side as two independently derived views onto the same underlying data.
+- then start shifting a small number of users to the new view, and gradually increase the proportion of the new view, and eventually drop the old view
+- every stage of the process is easily reversible if something goes wrong

+#### The lambda architecture
+- combining batch processing used to reprocess historical data, and stream processing used to process recent updates
+- proposes running two different systems in parallel: a batch processing system such as Hadoop MapReduce, and a separate stream- processing system such as Storm.

+1. stream processor: fast approximate algorithms
+   - consumes the events and quickly produces an approximate update to the view with
+2. batch processor: slow exact algorithm
+   - consumes the same set of events and produces a corrected version of the derived view,

+Practical problems were resolved by recent features
+- replay historical events through the same processing engine as the stream of recent events
+- exactly-once semantics for stream processors

+## Aiming for Correctness
+- correctness in the context of dataflow architectures

+### The End-to-End Argument for Databases
+Data system doesn't guarantee the application code being free from data loss or corruption with its own bug
+ - that's why append-only data is favoured

+#### Exactly-once execution of an operation
+- exactly-once means arranging the computation such that the final effect is the same as if no faults had occurred, even if the operation actually was retried due to some fault.
+  - idempotent operation, one of the most effective approach

+#### Operation identifiers
+- idempotent operation can't be created relying on just DB transaction, it should consider end-to-end flow of the request
+- Thus generate a unique identifier for an operation - UUID
+  - suppress duplicate requests and acts as an event log

+#### The end-to-end argument
+_"The function in question can completely and correctly be implemented only with the knowledge and help of the application standing at the endpoints of the communica‐ tion system.
+Therefore, providing that questioned function as a feature of the communication system itself is not possible."_

+- encryption example: in every layer implemented, encryption and authentication can protect against all of these things.

+#### Applying end-to-end thinking in data systems
+The author thinks we have not yet found the right abstraction.
+- Transactions have long been seen as a good abstraction and useful, but not enough.
+- They are expensive in the distributed systems especially, so other fault-tolerance mechanism should be implemented in the application code
+_- "worth exploring fault-tolerance abstractions that make it easy to provide application-specific end-to-end correctness properties, but also maintain good performance and good operational characteristics in a large-scale distributed environment."_

+### Enforcing Constraints
+- focus on uniqueness constraints

+#### Uniqueness constraints require consensus
+- getting consensus in the distributed system is hard, only simple when a single node is the leader and it funnels all requests
+- uniqueness checking can be partitioned but if different masters accept conflicting writes?
+  - synchronous coordination is unavoidable for uniqueness constraints

+#### Uniqueness in log-based messaging
+_total order broadcast = consensus_
+- In the unbundled database approach with log-based messaging, we can use a very similar approach to enforce uniqueness constraints.
+- if the log is partitioned based on the value that needs to be unique, a stream processor can unambiguously and deterministically decide which one of several conflicting operations came first.
+  - client watches the output stream and waits for a success or rejection
+- Not just for uniqueness, but for any constraints

+#### Multi-partition request processing
+In the traditional approach to databases, executing multiple related transaction would require an atomic commit across all three partitions, with total order on all partitions.
+- throughput suffering

+Equivalent correctness is achieved with partitioned logs, without an atomic commit
+- by breaking down the multi-partition transaction into two differently partitioned stages and using the end-to-end request ID
+- deriving information from the message, that was logged from the earlier request

+### Timeliness and Integrity